YannNayn/mariadb-galera-msvc/README.md

 compiling:
-have zlib.lib or zdll.lib in the link libpath as z.lib have libeay32.lib in the link libpath as crypto.lib have cmake installed (HEAD does it 2.18 is checked for this purpose) have wix installed launch a VC++ command prompt
+have zlib.lib or zdll.lib in the link libpath as z.lib have libeay32.lib in the link libpath as crypto.lib have libeay32.lib in the link libpath as myssys_ssl.lib have cmake installed (HEAD does it 2.18 is checked for this purpose) have wix installed launch a VC++ command prompt